paullefebvre/winapilib/README.md

 ## Usage ##
+Click the green "Clone or download" button to download a Zip of the project.
+You can run the WinAPILib project in Xojo on Windows to see a demonstration of some of its features.

-Copy the WinAPILib folder to your project.
+To use it in your own projects, open the WinLibAPI project and copy the WinAPILib folder to your project.
 Currently all code resides in the WinAPILib namespace.

 WinAPILib is know to work with Xojo 2017 Release 2.1 and later.
 Support for earlier versions is not known.